Shashwat-Darshan/Train_Codevita/readme.md

 ### Two Pointers

-- [ ] Used for problems involving searching, sorting, or subarrays (e.g., finding pairs with a given sum, merging sorted arrays).
+- [x] Used for problems involving searching, sorting, or subarrays (e.g., finding pairs with a given sum, merging sorted arrays).
   - **Worst Case Time Complexity**: O(n)
   - **When to Use**: When you need to process elements in a linear fashion with two indices.

 ### Three Pointers

-- [ ] Typically used in problems involving multiple sorted arrays or partitioning problems.
+- [x] Typically used in problems involving multiple sorted arrays or partitioning problems.
   - **Worst Case Time Complexity**: O(n)
   - **When to Use**: When dealing with multiple sorted arrays or partitioning problems.

 ### Sliding Window

-- [ ] Effective for solving problems related to subarrays or substrings (e.g., finding the maximum sum of subarray of size k, or the smallest subarray with a given sum).
+- [x] Effective for solving problems related to subarrays or substrings (e.g., finding the maximum sum of subarray of size k, or the smallest subarray with a given sum).
   - **Worst Case Time Complexity**: O(n)
   - **When to Use**: When you need to find or optimize a subarray or substring within a given array or string.
+  - [x] Kadane's Algorithm

 ## Greedy Algorithms